edwintcloud/algorithmPractice/misc/README.md

 7. How is a radix sort algorithm implemented? [solution](/misc/question7.py)
 8. How do you swap two numbers without using the third variable? [solution](/misc/question8.py)
 9. How do you implement a stack in python?
 How can you find the min and max of the stack in 0(1) time? [solution](/misc/question9.py)
+10. Given an array of integers.
+Find a peak element in it.
+An array element is peak if it is NOT smaller than its neighbors.
+Do this in O(log n) time complexity. [solution](/misc/question10.py)